erincatto/box2d/README.md

 - cmake -G Xcode ..
 - open box2d.xcodeproj
 - Select the samples scheme
-- Edit the scheme to set a custom working directory, make this be in box2d/samples
+- Edit the scheme to set a custom working directory to the box2d directory
 - You can now build and run the samples

 ## Compatibility